igorbrigadir/twitter-advanced-search/README.md

 ## Matching:

-On Web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, `url:trib.al` finds accounts that use that shortener, even though the full url is displayed). `-` not preceeding an operator are removed, so "state-of-the-art" is the same as "state of the art".
+On Web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, `url:trib.al` finds accounts that use that shortener, even though the full url is displayed).

+`-` not preceeding an operator are removed, so "state-of-the-art" is the same as "state of the art".

 Exact Tokenization is not known, but it's most likely a custom one to preserve entities.
 URLs are also tokenized.
+Spelling correction appears sometimes, and also plurals are also matched, eg: `bears` will also match tweets with `bear`.

 Private accounts are not included in the search index, and their tweets do no appear in results.
 Locked and suspended accounts are also hidden from results.
 There are other situations where tweets may not appear: [anti-spam measures](https://help.twitter.com/en/rules-and-policies/enforcement-options), or tweets simply have not been indexed due to server issues.